SelaO/ESP8266IRRemote/README.md

 TODOS:
 * turn on monitor bias light in the morning
 * add a webpage to be able to control the light and AC from the computer
+* connect temprature sensor and backend to handle that data

 Motivation: to be able to control my AC and lights when I'm away from home.